Using electronic media

 Access to the Internet via eduroam

 Eduroam allows you to access the Internet free of charge at all participating universities and higher education institutions worldwide via WLAN and your ZHAW login details.
 However, you can only access the ZHAW e-media via a VPN connection.
-Further information on eduroam is available on the Intranet (ZHAW login required) under the tab mobile working.
+Instructions on eduroam are available in the Self Service Portal (ZHAW login required).

 What to do